SoloGAN: Multi-domain Multimodal Unpaired Image-to-Image Translation via a Single Generative Adversarial Network: Related Work

 \subsection{Generative Adversarial Networks}

-Generative Adversarial Networks (GANs)~\cite{GANs} have gained much attention in recent years.
-To improve the training process as well as the quality and diversity of generated samples, some staple adversarial losses~\cite{lsgan, WGAN-GP} and regularization techniques~\cite{WeightN, SpectralN} have been proposed.
+Generative adversarial networks (GANs)~\cite{GANs} have gained much attention in recent years.
+To improve the training process as well as the quality and diversity of generated samples, staple adversarial losses~\cite{lsgan, WGAN-GP} and regularization techniques~\cite{WeightN, SpectralN} have been proposed.
 In addition, conditional GANs~\cite{cGAN} have been developed to help generate samples of desired classes.
 For instance, the ACGAN~\cite{ACGAN} method uses an auxiliary classifier to train the generator for generating samples of the desired classes.
-Image translation methods can be also formulated based on conditional GANs since the synthesized images belong to a specifically desired domain.
+I2I translation methods can also be formulated based on conditional GANs since the synthesized images belong to a specifically desired domain.